Pembroke ON Canada

 Paul McClelland’s Irish pennywhistle, bodhran, and Scottish smallpipes brought a true Celtic Christmas sound to a sold-out concert.
 We continued to spread cheer in the community at the Parade of Lights, the Downtown Pembroke Shop Hop, the PRH’s Christmas Home Tour, and the Community Living Christmas Party.

 To celebrate Harry and Meghan’s big day, we chose a selection of love songs and traditional wedding music, including pieces that were commissioned for William & Kate’s and other royal weddings.
 A slideshow of choir members’ wedding days added a special touch, as did Blaine Sack’s organ accompaniment for some of the pieces.
-Bonnechere Manor and Marianhill got a sneak preview, and we will be performing an encore concert at the June 24 Strawberry Social hosted by the Champlain Trail Museum, which is also celebrating its 60th anniversary this year.
+Bonnechere Manor and Marianhill got a sneak preview, and we performed an encore concert at the June 24 Strawberry Social hosted by the Champlain Trail Museum, which is also celebrating its 60th anniversary this year.